cpdevoto/design-patterns/annotations/pojo-generator-processor/README.md

 ```
 The best practice seems to be to put the annotations in one library and the processor in another.

+To set up your project in eclipse, you will need to run ``./gradlew cleanEclipse eclipse --refresh-dependencies``.
+If you have compilation errors once you import the project, just run ``Project > Clean`` for the project in question to force annotation processing for all source files.
+You can add a Gradle nature to your Eclipse project by right-clicking on it in the Package Explorer, and then selecting ``Configure > Add Gradle Nature``.

 You should also update your ``.gitignore`` file to include the following lines:

 ```